 OASIS a search tool that aims to make the discovery of open content easier, developed by SUNY Geneseo.

-The eCampus Open Textbook Library - Opens in a new window offers a curated collection of textbooks, many of which have been reviewed and vetted by educators across Canada.
+The eCampus Ontario Open Library - Opens in a new window offers a curated collection of textbooks, many of which have been reviewed and vetted by educators across Canada.

 In addition to the eCampus Open Textbook Library, other websites offer collections of open textbooks.
 Below is a sampling of these libraries, from both Canada and the U.S.